 Step 1: Checking the run Linux GUI apps compatibility on Windows 10

-After installing Bash, if you try to run any graphical (GUI) Linux applications on Bash, you will find an error.
+After installing Windows Subsystem for Linux, if you try to run any graphical (GUI) Linux applications on Bash, you will find an error.
 Here, I am trying to run ‘Gedit’, one of the best text editors for Linux, and I got the following error.

 Thus, let’s find out the tutorial.
 I promise it is easier than you can think.